pschool-in/curriculum/content/science/humanbody-5.md

 ```
 ## Large intestine (drag and drop)
 ```
 The large intestine of an adult is about *one* and a half metres long.
-Here,much of the *water* in the remaining substances is absorbed into the body.
+Here, much of the *water* in the remaining substances is absorbed into the body.
 The *faeces* collect in the rectum for some time.
 Later, they are expelled from the body through the *anus*.
 ```